 Leukocyte Adhesion Deficiency

-LAD is caused by deficiency of adhesive glycoproteins on the surfaces of WBCs; these glycoproteins facilitate cellular interactions, cell attachment to blood vessel walls, cell movement, and interaction with complement fragments.
+Leukocyte adhesion deficiency is caused by deficiency of adhesive glycoproteins on the surfaces of white blood cells (WBCs); these glycoproteins facilitate cellular interactions, cell attachment to blood vessel walls, cell movement, and interaction with complement fragments.
 Deficiencies impair the ability of granulocytes (and lymphocytes) to migrate out of the intravascular compartment, to engage in cytotoxic reactions, and to phagocytose bacteria.
 Severity of disease correlates with degree of deficiency.

 Three different types of syndromes have been identified: